elastisys/compliantkubernetes-apps/migration/v0.30/README.md

       - may **only** modify the state of the environment,
       - may **not** modify the configuration of the environment,
       - are run in order of their names use two digit prefixes,
-      - are run with the argument `execute` on upgrade and should return 1 on failure and 2 on succesful internal rollback,
+      - are run with the argument `execute` on upgrade and should return 1 on failure and 2 on successful internal rollback,
       - are rerun with the argument `rollback` on execute failure and should return 1 on failure.

 For prepare the init step is given.
 For apply the bootstrap and the apply steps are given, it is expected that releases upgraded in custom steps are excluded from the apply step.

-Upgrades of components that are dependant on each other should be done within the same snippet to easily manage the upgrade to a working state and to be able to rollback to a working state.
+Upgrades of components that are dependent on each other should be done within the same snippet to easily manage the upgrade to a working state and to be able to rollback to a working state.

 Steps should use the `scripts/migration/lib.sh` which will provide helper functions, see the file for available helper functions.
 This script expects the `ROOT` environment variable to be set pointing to the root of the repository.